lyao6104/XIVMarketAnalyzer/README.md

 ## Dependencies

-This project requires the `ratelime` and `tabulate` libraries for Python 3.
+This project requires the `ratelimit` and `tabulate` libraries for Python 3.